The Ferrari 308: A Buyer's Guide

 The 308, with its mid-engined layout, low roofline, and exotic sounding 3 liter V-8 is in every sense of the word an exotic car.
 Made by hand in Italy by the most famous sports car company in the world, the 308 is drop dead beautiful, even more so in person than in pictures.
 (Pictures never seem to convey how low this car is, which makes it look so much more amazing in person).

 The 308 was made for a long time, spanning 10 years from its introduction in 1975 to the last year of production, 1985.
 In 1986 the 308 was replaced by the very similar looking 328, with a 3.2 liter engine, 20 more horsepower, and color-coded bumpers painted the same color as the car, rather than black like the 308.
+(They ruined the lines of the 308 in my opinion, but that's a personal taste!)

 While it is often written that the 308 GTB/GTS evolved from the Dino 308 GT4 that came before it, this is only partly true.
 The whole story requires a bit more history.
 In 1967 Ferrari introduced a lower-cost line of cars called "Dino" named after Enzo Ferrari's beloved son Dino who died at a young age from muscular dystrophy.
 This less-expensive Ferrari was often called the "baby" Ferrari.
 Like the modern Scion brand made by Toyota and aimed at a less affluent buyer, the Dino was still made by Ferrari, with the construction of the Ferrari-designed engines farmed out to Fiat.
 To make production costs lower, Fiat shared the use of the engine in their Fiat Dino, a front engined car that looked nothing like the Ferrari Dino.
 The first road-going Ferrari Dino, the 206 GT, was a very sexy, curvy shape typical of the flowing curves of 1960's sports cars, but unique.
 Designed by the Italian company that designed most of Ferrari's cars (Pininfarina) the 206 was at the time (and still is) considered one of the most gorgeous car designs of all time.
 It had a 2 liter V-6 engine (mid-mounted).
 By 1970, this car evolved into the 246 Dino, with a slightly larger engine (2.4 liters) but looking pretty much the same as the 206.